Flexible and Responsive to Your Needs

 Phillip Dale started work in 2005 and since then has become a fully qualified embalmer.
 Phil is the current (2021, 2020 & 2016) President of The British Institute of Embalmers, Yorkshire Division.
 A Radcliffe lad born and bred he was for many years manager and supervisor at Halls toffee makers in Radcliffe.

 Joseph, Pauls eldest joined us in 2009

 He becomes the first of the sixth generation of the family to practice as a Funeral Director.
-He is married to Vicki and they have two children Phoebe and Elodie.
+He is married to Vicki and they have three children Phoebe, Elodie and Maeve.

 The latest addition to the team is Adam, Paul's youngest son who joined the business in 2015.